Learn more about recent zoning changes.

 Comprehensive Development (CD) zones

-There are over 4,600 Comprehensive Development (CD) zones that are based on single-family or duplex zones.
+There are over 4,600 Comprehensive Development (CD) zoned lots that are based on single-family or duplex zones.
 Each CD zone has unique site-specific regulations.

 Given the large number of CD zones: